Generated regional California river scene for Lower Klamath River planning; not an exact location photo

 If the lower Klamath is blown out, unclear, or too crowded, pivot to the Trinity for a more structured access and steelhead-planning day or to the upper Klamath page if the interior basin is the better fit.

-Check CDFW's current Klamath-Trinity regulations, salmon quota updates, emergency closures, and report-card rules before fishing.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+Check CDFW's current Klamath-Trinity rules, salmon quota updates, emergency closures, and report-card rules before fishing.
 The 2026 reopening process makes current agency guidance essential.

 Useful for flow context near the lower river and coast.
 Confirm legal access before walking banks.